 1 Kings 16:1 Then the word of יְהֹוָה came to Jehu יֵהוּא (H3058) the son of Hanani against Baasha, saying ……

 The answer lies within the usage of the Hebrew letter Aleph.
-In the language rules or syntax, a Hebrew word and/or a syllable must start with a consonant and you cannot have two vowels together in a syllable or word.
+In the language spelling rules (Orthography), a Hebrew word and/or a syllable must start with a consonant and you cannot have two vowels together in a syllable or word.
 Words or syllables DO NOT begin with vowels.

 The Aleph which is a consonant allows us to begin words or syllables with a vowel sound and it allows us to have two vowels together without violating the rules of the language.
 For instant, look at אָב “Ab” in English meaning father.
 The word starts with a consonant “Aleph”, the vowel ‘A’ follows the consonant “Aleph” and then the Hebrew letter “Bet” or the letter “B” [CVC].

 In Ancient Hebrew, the letter or vowel “A” with the “ah” sound is placed between consonants.
 Look at the name for Israel.
 It should be Yashara’al יִשְׂרָאֵל.
 The apostrophe symbol represents the Aleph in the transliteration into English.
 But look, you have two vowels together (the letter “A”) and the apostrophe which is the Aleph (a consonant) separates the two vowels.
 A vowel/vowel sound follows the Hebrew letter Aleph.
 Jehu יֵהוּא or Yahu’ has the Aleph at the end of the name.
 With this in mind, יֵהוּא would be pronounced in English as YaHU’a or Yahu’ah or Yahuah.
 YHUH or יְהֹוָה cannot be pronounced Yahuah because it violates the syntax of the Hebrew language both modern and ancient.